AI in HR

 3. Post Interview Evaluation And Decision Making

 After all the interviews are done, it’s time to evaluate the candidates and make a hiring decision.
+Using candidate assessment software during this stage can help you quickly compare candidates based on standardized metrics and remove any biases from the decision-making process.
 This involves comparing notes from the interviews, discussing the strengths and weaknesses of each candidate, and choosing the person who best fits the job requirements and company culture.

 Examples of post-interview evaluation methods: